Aliakbarrockz/Aliakbarrockz/README.md

 - 👋 Hi, I’m @Aliakbarrockz
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m interested in yapping about security, compliance, building infras for key verticals
-- 🌱 I’m currently learning Kotlin - Basics
+- 🌱 I’m currently learning ISC - CC
-- 💞️ I’m looking to collaborate on Android Dev Projects
+- 💞️ I’m looking to collaborate on security mocks, Pentest, CVE analysis
 - 📫 How to reach me @aliakbarrockz - Surf it up on google

 <!---